shoppingflux/module-prestashop/202/doc/02-features_products/04-price_sync.md

 `ProcessLogger` component from Classlib is used to track every update process.

-If real-time synchronization is selected, the `ActionsHandler` will execute the update chain immediately after saving the product.
+If real-time synchronization is selected, the `ActionsHandler` will execute the update chain in the `actionObjectProductUpdateAfter` and `actionObjectCombinationUpdateAfter` hooks.
 If not, a CRON task managed with Classlib's `ProcessMonitor` component will process the saved updates using the same chain of actions.